 In Washington, it’s illegal for a minor to sext sexually explicit images of another minor to anyone.
 The law creates two categories of crimes based on the age of the minor shown in the image.

 The lowest offense level applies when a minor sexts a sexually explicit image of another minor age 13 or older.
-Misdemeanor penalties apply if the image sent shows the minor’s genitals, pubic area, buttocks, or breasts.
-If the image depicts the minor in a sexual act, the penalty increases to what’s called a “gross misdemeanor.”
+Misdemeanor penalties apply if the image shows the minor’s genitals, pubic area, buttocks, or breasts.
+If the image depicts the minor in a sexual act, the penalty increases to a gross misdemeanor.

 Minors convicted of either of these crimes don’t have to register as a sex offender.
 This law also doesn’t penalize minors for sending selfies or possessing sexually explicit images of minors age 13 or older.